HOW TO CHOOSE THE RIGHT SCISSOR LIFT

 How high is the work that needs to be done?
-While height might seem like a relatively straight forward you will need to ask yourself where are all the areas that I will need to use the scissor lift.
-Choosing a lift that is to big can easily lead to lost productivity, increase jobsite damage, and increase your chances of an injury.
-Choosing a lift that is to small will also increase your chance of injury as the operator would be tempted to misuse the equipment by standing on the rails or using a ladder on the lift presenting a fall hazard.
+While height might seem relatively straight forward you will need to ask yourself where are all the areas that I will need to use the scissor lift.
+Choosing a lift that is too big can easily lead to lost productivity, increase jobsite damage, and increase chances of an injury.
+Choosing a lift that is too small will also increase your chance of injury as the operator would be tempted to misuse the equipment by standing on the rails or using a ladder on the lift presenting a fall hazard.

 Pro Tip: You might need more than one lift size depending on the job to maximize safety and productivity.